irfan-f/IntroSoftwareEngineering/README.md

 - Before you edit a file, read the comments (inside that file) carefully.

-- Copy the credentials-skel.ini file to credentials.ini and fill in appropriately.
+- Copy the credentials-skel.ini file, rename it to credentials.ini and fill in appropriately.

 - Modify the program "hello.py" so that it prints "Hello